Paudie Clifford

 Paudie Clifford (Irish: Pádraig Ó Clúmháin) is an Irish Gaelic footballer.
-As of 2023, he is centre back and captain of Fossa, half forward for regional side East Kerry and at senior level for the Kerry county team.
+He is centre back and captain of Fossa, half forward for regional side East Kerry and at senior level for the Kerry county team.

-He is the brother of fellow Kerry footballer David Clifford.
+He is the older brother of fellow Kerry footballer David Clifford.

 Club

 Clifford plays for the Fossa GAA club in County Kerry and for divisional side East Kerry GAA.